zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 We have multiple spaces available to accommodate any size podcast or event.
 Whether its a one on one interview or a live event with an audience and live performance, we can help make it run smoothly and sound crystal clear.
 (Yes, we can travel!)

+**_FREE episode editing for most podcasts_**

 We also shoot live video and stream your episode out to your fans so they can be here experiencing it with you!

-**_FREE episode editing for most podcasts_**

 - - -

 ## Music Production and Beats

-with over 12 years of production experience, we are ready to create whole instrumentals around your vocal or melody.
+With over 12 years of production experience, we are ready to create whole instrumentals around your vocal or melody.
 From Electronic to Pop, Hip-hop to Indie rock, we got you covered.

 Let one of our experienced musicians elevate your song idea into a full-bodied custom work of complex art.

 Contact us directly about custom beats and instrumentals so we can do our best to understand your needs within your budget.